AwalaApp/specs/rs002-pki.md

 ### Gateway Certificate

 Each gateway has at least two certificates for the same long-term key pair: One self-issued and one certificate issued by each of its peers.
-Consequently, every private gateway has exactly two certificates because it has exactly one peer, while a public gateway may have more certificates.
+Consequently, every private gateway has exactly two certificates because it has exactly one peer, while a Internet gateway may have more certificates.

 Self-issued certificates MUST only be used to issue certificates to peers, and therefore such certificates will be the root for a PDA or a [Cargo Delivery Authorization (CDA)](#cargo-delivery-authorization-cda).
 Self-issued certificates MUST NOT be used to sign channel or binding messages.
 Peers MAY use the self-issued certificate to encrypt payloads when not using the Channel Session Protocol.

 Certificates issued by peers MUST be used to sign channel and binding messages like cargoes.
-A certificate issued by a private gateway to its public peer is known as a CDA, and additional requirements and recommendations apply.
+A certificate issued by a private gateway to its Internet peer is known as a CDA, and additional requirements and recommendations apply.

 ### Cargo Delivery Authorization (CDA)

-Any certificate issued by a private gateway to a public one is regarded as a Cargo Delivery Authorization (CDA), and it authorizes the public gateway to send cargo to the private gateway.
+Any certificate issued by a private gateway to a public one is regarded as a Cargo Delivery Authorization (CDA), and it authorizes the Internet gateway to send cargo to the private gateway.

 CDAs SHOULD be valid for at least 24 hours.